20+ mobile app wireframe examples to inspire you

 Expense tracker app wireframe

-Expense tracker apps can be challenging due to the potential complexity of having a large amount of data on-screen.
+Creating an expense tracker app can be challenging because you need to present a large amount of data on-screen.

 Expense tracker app wireframe